Bringing the Good Food Purchasing Program to NYC:

 For the NYC Good Food Purchasing Policy Coalition

 Identify ways that GrowNYC's future food hub in the Borough of Bronx might address many of the logistical concerns described as barriers to GFPP adoption.
-Additionally, explore opportunities for the new hub to meet the scale of NYC’s institutional food procurement.
+Additionally, explore opportunities for the new hub to help meet the scale of NYC’s institutional food procurement.

 Advocate for the city to test and adopt collective purchasing models that can influence the development of more affordable contracts and help establish a tailored support system to aid in transitioning to GFPP procurement approach.